decentraland/documentation/content/creator/sdk7/interactivity/npc-avatars.md

 Display an avatar as an entity in a scene.

-## Create avatar
+## Create an avatar

-The following creates an avatar with random wearables and body shape, and name "NPC".
+The following snippet creates an avatar with random wearables and body shape, and name "NPC".

 ```ts
 const myAvatar = engine.addEntity()